Summary. Why yoga works to help fix your fascia “stiffness”.

 It’s likely that tightness in your fascia is causing the problem.
 You can immediately see from the pictures that areas like the lower back have particular concentrations of fascia.

-Modern MRI machines are now showing ugly thickening and tangling of an otherwise miraculous “body-stocking” of fascia that is around and within your whole body.
+Modern MRI machines are now showing ugly thickening and tangling of fascia.
+When in good shape, it is a miraculous “body-stocking” of fascia that is around and within your whole body.

-If you’re working with a therapist who knows what they’re doing, they may also tell you that you need to stretch more, and find a way to unwind and relax.
+When you are stiff, or in pain, a therapist who knows what they’re doing, they may tell you that you need to stretch more.
+They may add that you need to find a way to unwind and relax.
 They’re right!

 Understanding what fascia is, and where it lies in your body, is likely to change the whole way you view pain in your body.